Nihylin/holbertonschool-shell/basics/README.md

 3- displays current directory contents in a long format 4- displays current directory contents in a long format, including hidden files 5- displays current directory contents
+6- creates a directory named my_first_directory in the /tmp/ directory